SuperDARN/pydarn/docs/user/fov.md

 ![](../imgs/fov_2.png)

-This example will plots the South Hemisphere radars FOV in red:
+This example will plot the South Hemisphere radars FOV in red:

 ```python
 for stid in pydarn.SuperDARNRadars.radars.keys():